 Like most life events retirement can involve stresses and challenges that you might not have anticipated.
 A ready for retirement checklist can help you identify what challenges you may face in your transition to a new stage in your life.
 It can provide you with the required understanding and information to effectively plan a balanced and successful retirement.

 Planning for this transition can ensure the process is as stress free as possible, and the sooner you start planning the better off you will be.

+Life doesn’t always go according to plan.
+Some people are forced to retire earlier than they would like.
 Early planning can give you time to implement solutions to avoid potential problems or allow you to reconsider your expectations.